TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 *   The documentation is rendered and found on https://docs.typo3.org/
 *   The documentation has a **common theme**, all pages look similar and use the same styles
 *   Most of the documentation can be directly **edited by the community**.
-For third-party extensions, this depends on where and how the source-code is hosted and maintained.
+For third-party extensions, this depends on where and how the source code is hosted and maintained.
 *   The source of the documentation is written (mostly) in reStructuredText (**reST**)

 ..  index:: Official TYPO3 manuals